 - Garlic Powder

 - Everything Bagel Seasoning: You can just sprinkle the seasoning on top.
-You can also substitute this with things like sesame seeds and dried onion flakes.
+You can also substitute this with things like sesame seeds, poppy seeds, and dried onion flakes.

 - Egg: the egg wash helps to give the bagels a shiny finish.